Vietnam

 Accommodation

 Booked this hotel via the internet for EUR 181.90 per standard room for 2 nights, and that is EUR 90.95 per night.
 Breakfast was not included in the hotel package; therefore we took our breakfast outside the hotel during our stay.

 The room was air-conditioned and definitely useful in a hot summer.
-The bathroom was reasonably clean, however the room was typically small in size (left photo below).
-There was even a LCD television (right photo below) inside the room.
+The bathroom was reasonably clean, however the room was typically small in size (left bottom photo).
+There was a working desk and even a LCD television inside the room (right bottom photo).

 Hôtel l'Elysée Val d'Europe